 Presentation appears to differ between men and women, with a predominance of erythema nodosum amongst women and bilateral ankle arthritis in men.

 Löfgren's syndrome needs to be distinguished from other causes of:

-- Erythema nodosum, eg infection (Streptococcus spp., tuberculosis, mycoplasma), drugs, inflammatory bowel disease, non-Hodgkin's lymphoma, Behçets disease.
+- Erythema nodosum - eg, infection (Streptococcus spp., tuberculosis (TB), mycoplasma); drugs, inflammatory bowel disease, non-Hodgkin's lymphoma, Behçet's disease.

-- Hilar lymphadenopathy - lymphoma, tuberculosis and lung cancer need to be excluded, particularly where lymphadenopathy is not symmetrical.
+- Hilar lymphadenopathy - lymphoma, TB and lung cancer need to be excluded, particularly where lymphadenopathy is not symmetrical.